oVirt/ovirt-site/source/documentation/how-to/hosted-engine.html.md

 *   Remember to use the same storage path you used on first host.
 *   There is a bug in 3.5 when adding a host to a cluster which was initially 3.4.
 A workaround is to manually edit the answer file on the existing hosts prior to adding a host.
 See [BZ 1308962](https://bugzilla.redhat.com/show_bug.cgi?id=1308962).

-## **Migrate hosts from el6 to el7**
+## **Migrate hosts from EL6 to EL7**

-In 3.6, el6 is not supported anymore for hosted-engine hosts.
-Existing 3.5 el6 hosts should be first migrated to el7, then upgraded to 3.6.
-More details in [Hosted Engine host operating system upgrade Howto](hosted-engine-host-OS-upgrade).
+In 3.6, EL6 is no longer supported for hosted-engine hosts.
+Existing 3.5 EL6 hosts should be first migrated to EL7, then upgraded to 3.6.
+More details in [Hosted Engine host operating system upgrade Howto](/documentation/how-to/hosted-engine-host-OS-upgrade/).

-## **Migrate the engine VM from 3.6/el6 to 4.0/el7**
+## **Migrate the engine VM from 3.6/EL6 to 4.0/EL7**

-In 4.0, el6 is not supported anymore for the engine VM.
-Existing 3.6 el6 engine VM should be migrated to el7, more details in [Hosted-engine migration to 4.0](/develop/release-management/features/hosted-engine-migration-to-4-0/).
+In 4.0, EL6 is no longer supported for the engine VM.
+Existing 3.6 EL6 engine VM should be migrated to EL7.
+More details can be found in [Hosted engine migration to 4.0](/develop/release-management/features/sla/hosted-engine-migration-to-4-0/).
 If the engine VM is already based on el7, the user can also simply upgrade the engine there.

 ## **Maintaining the setup**